vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/029_ariShTaxayaNam/_index.md

 +++
 ## Comment
 Not found in Pāipp.
-Used by Kāuç.
+Used by Kāuś.
 (46. 7) with the two preceding hymns.

 ## Translations